NAZI Holocaust: The Targets

 Figure 1.--Jews were not the only targets of the NAZI Holocaust.
 Another target were gypsies.
 At first the NAZIs began arresting German gypsies, but with the military successes, the gypsies in occupied countries were also targeted.
 Gypsies were held and killed at several different camps.
 I'm not sure when this photograph was taken, but it was reportedly at the Belzac death camp.

-The primary target of the NAZI Holocaust was the Jews of Europe.
-And it was the Jews that were killed in horrifying numbers where ever the NAZI armies entered.
+The initial target of the NAZI Holocaust was the Jews of Europe.
+And it was the Jews that were killed in horrifying numbers where ever the NAZI armies invaded their countries.
 The generally accepted estimate is that the NAZIs killed about 6 million Jews.
-The NAZI penchant for killing did not stop here.
+The NAZI penchant for racial killing, however, did not stop here.
 The Jews were not the only targets.
 The NAZIs killed many other groups in addition to Jews.
-These included about 5.5 million other "enemies of the German State".
-These included criminals and anti-socials, the handicapped (physical and mental) homosexuals, Jehovah's Witnesses, political "criminals" (communists and socialists), and Gypsies.
-Homosexuals were another NAZI target.
-As were the Gypsies.
+These included about 5.5 million other 'enemies of the German State' or were considered a drag on the German economy.
+These included criminals and anti-socials, the handicapped (physical and mental), homosexuals, Jehovah's Witnesses, political 'criminals' (communists and socialists), and Gypsies.
 The NAZIs begin arresting German gypsies and confining them to the Dachau concentration camp (July 12, 1936).
 Eventually Jews throughout occupied Europe were killed in large numbers.
-While Blacks were not an immediate target, NAZI attitudes toward Blacks suggest that they would have become so.
-The same is true of the Slavs who populated large areas in the East which the NAZIs wanted to use for Lebensraum.
-The evolving NAZI plans for the Slavs would have far overshadowed the Jewish Holocaust.
+While Blacks were not an immediate target, perhaps because of their small numbers, NAZI attitudes toward Blacks suggest that they would have become so or at least reduced to slavery.
+The same is true of the Slavs who populated large areas in the East which the NAZIs coveted Lebensraum.
+The evolving NAZI plans for the Slavs (Generalplan Ost) would have far overshadowed the Jewish Holocaust in terms of the numbers to be killed.
+Unlike the Jews, however, some were to be spared for a Helot slave existence.

 Jews